 This includes not only the patient but also their family, any peers who support the patient and therapists who can offer treatments.
 If the patient is spiritual, their spiritual leader should also be involved in planning.

-What are the 5 Pillars of an Aftercare Program?
+What are the 5 Pillars of an Aftercare Programme?

 - Establishing a sober lifestyle – eliminating temptation and cutting ties with people that the individual was regularly using substances with, and instead, create new friendships with people who are sober

-- Goal setting in an educational program or vocational training
+- Goal setting in an educational programme or vocational training

 - Relapse prevention – having a plan in place for relapses when they occur to sustain a long-term recovery plan